 The book is chock full of interesting historical and technical asides.
 You will learn, for example, if you did not know it already, how the bicycle contributed to universal suffrage in Britain, and what molecular layer interneurons have to do with cycling.
 I particularly enjoyed the chapter on wheel building.

 In the autumn of 2009 I received an email, out of the blue, from the author, in which he declared his intention of building up his dream bike and of documenting it both in writing and a BBC tv show.
 I received the finished book this date, 16 May 2010.
 I was very pleased, but at the same time faced with a difficult choice.
-I know a thing or two about dream bikes; I own about a dozen of them, most made-to-measure for other people's dreams--I'm merely passing them on to future generations, like Patek Philippe watches.
+I know a thing or two about dream bikes; I own about a dozen of them.
+Some were made-to-measure for other people's dreams--I'm merely passing them on to future generations, like Patek Philippe watches.
 The weather has suddenly turned springy this very week, and I had really been looking forward to unwrapping one of those dream machines from under their dustcovers in the cellar and taking it for a spin round the Bernese countryside where I live.
 Today.
 But this book arrived today.
 So what was I to do with this beautiful day??
 Ride one of my dream machines, or read about someone else's?
 I decided to just dip into the book this morning and see how it went; there'd still be the afternoon to ride, right?
 Well, here I am writing this review, it's past midnight, and I haven't been on one of my bikes all day--and you know what?
 I don't regret it at all.